gsm1011/tutorials/docker/README.md

 - Use `--link=<container_name>` to link one container to another container.
 And in the *linked to* container, we will be able to access the linked server using the `container_name`.

+# Docker storage

+There are multiple ways to persist data stored for docker instances.

+- Use image itself, e.g. commit data as changes.
+- Create dedicated data docker images.
+- Mount storage from host machine.
+- Shared storage that is mapped from the host machine